 3. It’s Supposed To Be A Maze

-Costco doesn’t display many signs and they frequently rearrange their inventory, which means you end up walking through more aisles to find what you’re looking for.
-That way, you’ll likely pick up a few more items on your way to the vinegar than you would have if you knew exactly where it was from the start.
+Costco doesn’t display a lot of directional signage and they frequently rearrange their inventory, which means you end up walking through more aisles to find what you’re looking for.
+The more you wander, the more likely you are to pick up a few extra things on your way to find vinegar than you would have otherwise.

 4. You Can Get Discounts On Past Purchases

-For example, say you bought an Adirondack chair at Costco two weeks ago and now it’s on sale for $30 off.
-You could just bring the receipt to the customer service desk and they would issue you a $30 refund!
+For example, say you bought an Adirondack chair at Costco two weeks ago, but noticed today that it’s now on sale for $30 off.
+In this case, all you would have to do is bring the receipt to customer service and they would issue you a $30 refund!
 (This also applies to Costco.com purchases.)

 5. Non-Members Can Shop There